top of page

 Mission

-Serve the greater coastal communities with peace of mind through concise updates on local shark activity.
+Serve urban and rural coastal communities with peace of mind through concise updates on local shark activity.
 To encourage more immersive experiences with the marine ecosystem and drive revenue growth in the South Australian coastal tourism sector.

 Vision

-Be the number one means of non-invasive shark incident deterrent in South Australia and be the number one ambassador of South Australian coastal tourism by educating the public about sharks and the vital role, they play in maintaining the marine ecosystems that we share.
+Stand as the number one means of non-invasive shark incident deterrent in South Australia.
+Stand as the number one ambassador of South Australian coastal tourism by advocating the "healthy oceans need sharks" vision.

 image1.JPG